 Len’s Music Blog

 Len’s current Music Blog is intended for people who have already had some exposure to music notation.
-A later blog will be created for absolute musical beginners.
+A later blog will be created for absolute musical beginners, and/or for musicians who have no previous exposure to music theory.
 Stay ‘tuned,’ to coin a phrase.

-INDEX to all of Len’s Music Blog Posts (so far):
+INDEX to all of Len’s Music Blog Posts:

 NOTE: If you click on any of these links (by clicking anywhere in the underlined portion), you will leave this website and will go to the actual blog.